sbatson5/imposter-syndrome-blog/content/posts/2019-05-21---Working-In-Ember.md

 Yes, "batteries included" solves so many problems out of the box that larger applications run into.
 The problem is that newer and more junior developers don't understand those problems yet.
 They aren't worried about state management, routing, built-in testing, etc.
-So they learn React because it _is_ easy to get started and when they hit those problems, the find other people have solutions already.
+So they learn React because it _is_ easy to get started and when they hit those problems, they find other people have solutions already.

-You can make the argument for "batteries included" and I think people really understand that, but at the end of the day why would they switch from a React/Redux/React Router project after they invested so much time in learning it?
+You can make the argument for "batteries included" and I think people really understand that, but at the end of the day why would they switch from a React/Redux/React-Router project after they invested so much time in learning it?
+By the time developers understand the problems that Ember really solves, they are experienced enough with other JavaScript libraries to have a preference.
+Why switch?

-# Would I have picked Ember on my own?
+## Would I have picked Ember on my own?

 I don't think I would have picked Ember on my own.
 I remember during a job interview, the interviewer had asked me what brought me to Ember.
 My response was something about the community and the conventions and the same things I've heard other people say 100 times.
 The truth is: I wrote Ember because that's what my company was doing.
 And I think that's a completely valid response.
-The truth of the matter is that not everyone gets to pick their company's tech stack (in fact, _most_ of us don't).
+We can list all the reasons about the time Ember can save and the ergonomics, but not everyone gets to pick their company's tech stack (in fact, _most_ of us don't), regardless of our arguments.

 Obviously, I really like Ember and I would have liked a job where I could keep writing it.
 Unfortunately, that just isn't that easy because most companies just aren't writing Ember.
 React has almost become a default in the web dev community and regardless of whether you *like* it or not, the truth is that you are more employable if you know it.

-So, I started volunteer some time at a pre-funding startup with a mission I believed in to get some experience in React (since I wasn't going to get it at work).
+So, I started volunteering some time at a pre-funding startup with a mission I believed in to get some experience in React (since I wasn't going to get it at work).
 That's when I learned how much easier it is to get started with a library that just cares about the view layer.

 Secondly, I formed a lot of good habits because of Ember in terms of structuring an application, writing tests, handling how data moves through my components and more.